Chreece/BTHomeV2-ESP32-example/README.md

 4) Change the SENSOR_NUM with the number of the entities to send

-5) Add the object id of the individual sensors and the state of it as in the examples
+5) Add the object id of the individual entities and the state of it as in the examples

 6) Compile and upload to ESP32